- How to use the Newton-Raphson method for structural analysis?

-First, we introduced one point A, which is apart from the Y-axis by a distance X0, then we make a slope at that point A, that slope will intersect with the x-axis at a certain point which will have a horizontal distance of X1.
-The first part is from time 0:00 to time 7:13.
+First, we introduced one point A, which is apart from the Y-axis by a distance X0, then we make a slope at that point A., that slope will intersect with the x-axis at a certain point which will have a horizontal distance of X1.
 This is a part of the video that has a closed caption in English.

 Revisit the Newton-Raphson method-The first approach.

 First, we have the y-axis which is located at the left support point, Then we select point A which is apart from the Y-axis by a distance X0, and we make a slope at that point A, shown on the graph of f(x), that slope will intersect with the x-axis at a certain point which will have a horizontal distance of X1 from the y- axis.

 Then we will measure or we will calculate the corresponding value of Y, or, f(x1) for that point.